Nevada vs. Hawaii NCAA Football Odds, Plays and Insights | October 16, 2021

 Hawaii Stats and Trends

-- Hawaii's games this season have eclipsed the over/under one time in five opportunities (20%).
+- Hawaii's games this year have hit the over on one of five set point totals (20%).

-- This year the Rainbow Warriors average three more points per game (27.8) than the Wolf Pack give up (24.8).
+- The Rainbow Warriors average 27.8 points per game, three more than the Wolf Pack allow (24.8).

-- Hawaii is 2-1 against the spread and 3-1 overall when the team notches more than 24.8 points.
+- When Hawaii scores more than 24.8 points, it is 2-1 against the spread and 3-1 overall.

-- Hawaii is 1-1 against the spread and 2-1 overall when the team churns out more than 374.6 yards.
+- In games that Hawaii churns out over 374.6 yards, the team is 1-1 against the spread and 2-1 overall.

-- The Rainbow Warriors have turned the ball over 12 times this season, five more turnovers than the Wolf Pack have forced (7).
+- The Rainbow Warriors have turned the ball over five more times (12 total) than the Wolf Pack have forced a turnover (7) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.